ati-ozgur/course-r-programming/2021/Lab-2021-11-16-ImportData/Lab-2021-11-16-ImportData.md

 6. Create a pie chart which shows percentage of the whole.
 This figure will show same information as part 5, but it shows it differently.

+7. Create a RMarkdown file.

+8. Put these two figures to this markdown file.

+7. Deploy your application to Rpubs

+8. email your application link to me.